-Thanks to their latest commitment, matching each donation made from Alexander College students and staff, there is no better time to contribute to a brighter future in healthcare, with each donation having double the impact towards the redevelopment of Burnaby Hospital.
+Thanks to their latest commitment, matching each donation made from Alexander College students and staff, there is no better time to contribute to a brighter future in healthcare, with each donation having double the impact towards the Intensive Care Unit (ICU) and Respirology Department at Burnaby Hospital.

 Burnaby Hospital is a community serving a community.
 Our family of nurses, doctors and health care professionals take great pride in their spirit of innovation and dedicated service to patients.
 But they are severely challenged in their ability to provide 21st century care in a hospital that was built in 1952 and has not been expanded since 1978.

 Now the third largest city in B.C., the population of Burnaby alone has increased by 75 per cent since the late 1970s.
 What was once a small hospital now serves 500,000 people, the majority coming from the surrounding communities of Burnaby and East Vancouver.

 While the need for care continues to climb, along with our growing and aging population, our hospital has reached its capacity.
 The limited, older physical space poses many challenges that make it difficult to provide a modern environment that supports the need to serve more people, foster innovation and provide best practices in patient-centred care.

 These challenges include: the lack of space to expand much-needed services, such as emergency and surgery; treatment areas that are too small for modern standards; specialized patient care services that are divided between different buildings; nursing units where most patients share rooms and bathrooms; a lack of dedicated waiting areas for patients and families; and a shortage of parking.